Computer Graphics (CS 4300) 2010S: Lecture 4

 - we need an algorithm that will return a resonable set of pixels; one common method is called the midpoint algorithm

-- for to do (iterate from left to right)
+do (iterate from left to right)- turn on pixel

 - computing the midpoint coordinates is actually trivial: